 For BAFB dorm residents:

-The BX and commissary will have a single point of entry and are open to ALL beneficiaries with BX and DECA privileges with the following caveats:
+The BX and commissary are open to ALL beneficiaries with BX and DECA privileges with the following caveat:

 All Barksdale AFB services and MWR activities are authorized to reopen with the following caveats: